Prince of the City: Development and writing

+Casting

 Lumet cast Williams after spending three weeks talking to him and listening to the actor read the script and then reading it again with 50 other cast members.
 In order to research the role, the actor spent a month learning about police work, hung out at 23rd Precinct in New York City, went on a drug bust, and lived with Leuci for some time.
 By the time rehearsals started, Williams said "I was thinking like a cop."
 Lumet felt guilty about the two-dimensional way he had treated cops in the 1973 film Serpico and said that Prince of the City was his way to rectify this depiction.
-He and Jay Presson Allen wrote a 240-page script in 30 days.
-The film was budgeted at $10 million, but the director was able to make it for under $8.6 million.

 Supposedly, Bruce Willis has a role as a background actor in this film, and Williams tipped him off about The Verdict, Lumet's next film.

+Filming

+Prince of the City was shot entirely on-location in New York City between March 10 and May 1980.
+Along with The Godfather (1972), this is the only major Hollywood movie to be shot in all five New York City boroughs (Brooklyn, Queens, the Bronx, Staten Island and Manhattan).

 Distribution

 Orion opened the film in a select group of theaters to allow time for good reviews and word-of-mouth to build demand ahead of wider release.
-It could not afford television advertising, and relied heavily on print ads, including an unusual three-page spread in the New York Times.
+It could not afford television advertising, and relied heavily on print ads, including an unusual three-page spread in The New York Times.